-- A. Contractor shall remove trees, bushes, tree stumps, roots, debris, and other vegetation, as required for installations. - B. Contractor shall remove pavement, road surfacing, junk and structures. - C. Contractor shall mark adjacent property, fences, trees, and structures that are to be protected. - D. All salvageable materials, as determined by the District Inspector, shall be set aside for District pickup.
+- A. Contractor shall remove trees, bushes, tree stumps, roots, debris, and other vegetation, as required for installations. - B. Contractor shall remove pavement, road surfacing, junk and structures. - C. Contractor and/or Water District Inspector shall mark adjacent property, fences, trees, and structures that are to be protected. - D. All salvageable materials, as determined by the District Inspector, shall be set aside for District pickup.
 All non-salvageable materials shall be removed from the site and properly disposed by Contractor.